jwardsmith/Blue-Team-Scripts/Threat Hunting/Velociraptor Cheat Sheet.md

 VQL does not have a JOIN operator, instead we have the foreach() plugin.
 This plugin runs one query (given by the rows arg), then for each row emitted, it builds a new scope in which to evaluate another query (given by the query arg).

-- Use a foreach (JOIN) operator to search across two queries, and bring the results together
+- Use a foreach (JOIN) operator to search across two queries, and bring the results together (loop over rows)

 ```
 SELECT * FROM foreach(